yiquintero/adventofcode/README.md

-# adevntofcode
+# Advent of Code
-Solutions for the Advent of Code puzzles
+Solutions for the [Advent of Code](https://adventofcode.com) puzzles.